-While Marge is at the doctor's to see whether or not she's pregnant, Homer tells the kids the story of his post-high school life with Marge, which includes Homer and Marge having sex on the golf course, Homer marrying Marge to make an honest woman out of her, and how Homer got his job at the nuclear plant.
+While Marge is at the doctor's to see whether or not she's pregnant for the fourth time, Homer tells the kids the story of his post-high school life with Marge, including how Bart was conceived at the golf course, how they quickly got married at a roadside chapel, and how Homer provided for his new family by getting a job at the nuclear plant.

 This episode contains examples of:

 - Art Evolution: The flashback to Dr. Hibbert announcing Marge's pregnancy in "The Way We Was" has been reanimated in this episode.
 Compare the original scene◊ to the redone version◊.

 - Babies Make Everything Better: Doubly subverted.
 Marge is afraid she was pregnant again and the kids react with delight upon learning they'll have another brother or sister.
 Homer responds by telling them a new baby isn't all fun and games and tells them the story of Bart's conception and the resulting pregnancy and birth.
 In the end, Bart's birth made everything better: Homer gets a job, saves his marriage, and tells off his sisters-in-law.
 Then it's triply subverted when Marge returns from the Doctor.[Homer gathers the kids into his lap]

 Homer: You know, son, the day you were born, I received the greatest gift a man could have.
 As the years went by, your mother and I were blessed twice more.
 And not a day goes by that we don't thank God for all three of you.